 Regardless, they retained their title in 2018/19 with the second highest tally ever, 98 points, edging out Liverpool in one of the league’s most exciting climaxes.
 In the early stages of this campaign it does seem as though the Reds have finally taken over as the countries finest side but, should City somehow claw their way back to complete a hat-trick of titles, there can be little argument that they are the greatest.

 Whereas the Arsenal and Manchester sides mentioned above were built on creative, attacking philosophies, the Chelsea side that rising star Jose Mourinho fashioned in his debut season in English football, 2004/05, were fashioned around a virtually impermeable defence and an ‘us against the world’ mentality.

-That Chelsea only conceded 15 goals and kept 25 clean sheets, records which stand to this day, is almost beyond belief.
+That Chelsea only conceded 15 goals and kept 25 clean sheets, records which stand to this day, is almost beyond belief and is testament to the abilities of Petr Cech who has the most Premier League clean sheets ever.
 Mourinho, who had freshly dubbed himself ‘The Special One’, turned Stamford Bridge into a fortress, kicking off an unbeaten home run that ultimately stretched for 86 games, five seasons later!